knot-system/knot-site/README.md

 if you want to reset the whole system, delete the following files and folders and open the url in a webbrowser:
 - `content/`
 - `.htaccess`
-- `site/config.php`
+- `config.php`

 ## additional options

-you may want to edit the *site/config.php* a bit after the initial setup and add additional information:
+you may want to edit the *config.php* a bit after the initial setup and add additional information:

 ```php
 <?php